johnbayko/hicp/python/hicpd/README.rst

 any subdirectory of ``apps`` directory, which extends the ``App`` hicp class (as expected, any app in ``detault_app`` is used as the default, if there is none then another is chosen arbitrarily).
-It's possible to have more than one app in a directory by having more than one class extending ``App``.
+It's possible to have more than one app in a directory by having more than one class extending ``App``, but if that's done in the ``default_app`` directory then an arbutraty app is chosen as the default.

 When an app is added to the ``apps`` directory, the server needs to be restarted to find and load the new app.